AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

+---
+keyword: [sdk, java sdk, ecs, aliyun-java-sdk-ecs, preemptible instance]
+---

 # Create a preemptible instance

-This topic describes how to use the Alibaba Cloud ECS Java SDK to call the DescribeAvailableResource operation to query available resources, call the DescribeSpotPriceHistory operation to query the historical prices of preemptible instances, and call the CreateInstance operation to create a preemptible instance.
+This topic describes how to use Alibaba Cloud ECS SDK for Java to call the DescribeAvailableResource operation to query available resources, call the DescribeSpotPriceHistory operation to query the historical prices of preemptible instances, and call the CreateInstance operation to create a preemptible instance.

--   The Alibaba Cloud ECS Java SDK that you use must be V4.2.0 or later.
+-   The version of Alibaba Cloud ECS SDK for Java is V4.2.0 or later.
--   The image used to create a preemptible instance must contain all of the environment elements required to run the instance.
+-   The image to be used to create a preemptible instance contains all the environment dependencies that are required to run the instance.
 We recommend that you use a custom image to create a preemptible instance to ensure that the instance can process business data.
-In this example, the ID of the image is m-bp146shijn7hujkui9\*\*\*.
+In this example, the image ID is m-bp146shijn7hujkui9\*\*\*.
 -   Call the DescribeRegions operation to query the region where you want to create ECS instances.
 In this example, the region is cn-hangzhou.
 -   Call the DescribeInstanceTypes operation to query the instance type that you want to select.
 In this example, the instance type is ecs.g5.large.
 For more information, see [Instance families](/intl.en-US/Instance/Instance families.md).

-Preemptible instances provide a cost-effective solution to process business data.
+Preemptible instances help you build a cost-effective solution to process business data.
 When you create a preemptible instance, you can set a maximum price per hour to bid for a specified instance type.
-If your price is higher than the current market price, your instance will be created and billed at the current market price.
-Preemptible instances are often used to control computing costs and are suitable in stateless application scenarios.
+If your price is higher than the current market price, your instance is created and billed at the current market price.
+Preemptible instances are used to control computing costs and are suitable for stateless applications.
 For more information, see [Overview](/intl.en-US/Instance/Instance purchasing options/Preemptible instances/Overview.md).

 ## Procedure

-1. Encapsulate an ApiCaller.java class to initialize the profile and client and add exception handling logic.
+1. Encapsulate an ApiCaller.java class to initialize a profile and a client and add exception handling logic.

     ```
     public class ApiCaller {